atlassian-labs/atlaspack/packages/dev/atlaspack-link/README.md

 $ atlaspack-link --namespace @my-atlaspack-fork
 ```

-When linking into a project that uses a fork of Parcel,
+When linking into a project that uses a fork of Atlaspack,
 the published packages may have a different namespace from
-Parcel, so `atlaspack-link` allows specifying a namespace.
+Atlaspack, so `atlaspack-link` allows specifying a namespace.

 If defined to someting other than `"@atlaspack"`,
 `atlaspack-link` will do some extra work to adjust